Overview

 Installation

-Silverback relies heavily on the Ape development framework, so it’s worth it to familarize yourself with how to install Ape and it’s plugins using the Ape installation userguide.
+Silverback relies heavily on the Ape development framework, so it’s worth it to familarize yourself with how to install Ape and any necessary plugins using the Ape installation userguide.

 Note